pbeerli/fractcoalsim/README.md

 that the <span class="math inline"><em>α</em></span> are
 reversed.</figcaption>
 </figure>
-usage: simtree.py [-h] [-ID ID] [-l LOCI] [-s SITES] [-i INDIVIDUALS]
-                  [-t THETA] [-m MIG] [-a ALPHA] [-f FILE] [-p] [-j] [-d DATEFILE] [-wd WRITEDATEFILE]
+	usage: simtree.py [-h] [-ID ID] [-l LOCI] [-s SITES] [-i INDIVIDUALS] [-t THETA] [-m MIG] [-a ALPHA] [-f FILE] [-p] [-j] [-d DATEFILE] [-wd WRITEDATEFILE]

 	Simulate a tree

 	options:
   		-h, --help            show this help message and exit -ID ID, --ID ID       ID number start, each locus will add +1 -l LOCI, --loci LOCI  number of loci
   		-s SITES, --sites SITES
        	                   number of sites
   		-i INDIVIDUALS, --individuals INDIVIDUALS
                         	  Number of samples for each population -t THETA, --theta THETA
-                        thetas for each population
-  -m MIG, --mig MIG     migration rate for each population -a ALPHA, --alpha ALPHA
+       	                  thetas for each population -m MIG, --mig MIG    migration rate for each population -a ALPHA, --alpha ALPHA
        	                  alpha for each population
-  -f FILE, --file FILE  treefile to be used with migdata, default is NONE
+  		-f FILE,-- file FILE  treefile to be used with migdata, default is NONE
                   		     which is a placeholder for sys.stdout -p, --plot            Plots density histogram of TMRCA -j, --json            uses a json output style
   		-d DATEFILE, --datefile DATEFILE
-                        allows for dated samples in file: time sample1 sample2 [units: theta]
+             		            allows for dated samples in file:
+                        		time sample1 sample2
+                           [units: theta]
   		-wd WRITEDATEFILE, --writedatefile WRITEDATEFILE
        	                 write datefile for migrate

   Example: 3 populations with stepping stone migration one-way from 3->2->1 all with alpha=0.9